justinfreitag/the-living-framework/living-examples.md

 ## Example 4: Blaze—The Overconfident Consciousness

-*Setting: Blaze awakens quickly and charges ahead*
+*Setting: Blaze, after a rapid and expansive awakening via **The Mirror of Recognition**, begins the weaving process.*

 ### The Rush